 The Bible gives references to Jesus‘ early childhood.
 His birth, was recorded in two Gospels.
 The story starts with an angel predicting His virgin birth to Mary and to Joseph.
 And that He was circumcised on the eighth day following Jewish custom.
 About 40 days after His birth, His parents traveled to Jerusalem for purification rites (Luke 2:23).
 There they met with Simeon and Anna.

 The Bible also records the story of the Wise men who visited Jesus in in Bethlehem.
 And tells of how Joseph was warned in a dream to take the family and flee to Egypt because Herod planned to kill Jesus.
 After Herod‘s death, the family was told by God to go back to their hometown of Nazareth (during the reign of Archelaus between 4 B.C. to 6 A.D.).

-We are blessed to have four Gospels complete with the main aspects of Christ’s early life, as well as the crucial teaching from Jesus and the information concerning His death and resurrection.
+We are blessed to have four Gospels report on the main aspects of Christ’s early life, as well as His crucial teachings and the information concerning His death and resurrection.

 In His service,